NataliaKraszewska/Methylseq-Workflow/README.md

 SAMPLES, = glob_wildcards(SAMPLE_PATH + "{sample}_1.fastq")
 #--------------------------------------------------------------------
 ```
-You need to load the appropriate modules in the file snakemake.sbatch.
+You need to load the appropriate modules in the snakemake.sbatch file.

 ```bash
 # load all modules